ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 It can be useful to automatically add extra key-value pairs to variables or datasets in the recipe.
-These key-value pairs can for be used for :ref:`finding data <findingdata>` or for providing extra information to the functions that :ref:`fix data <extra-facets-fixes>` before passing it on to the preprocessor.
+These key-value pairs can be used for :ref:`finding data <findingdata>` or for providing extra information to the functions that :ref:`fix data <extra-facets-fixes>` before passing it on to the preprocessor.